8 Things To Change Your Life Now.

 When we lose sight of who we are and what we want, we sometimes also forget to eat properly and drink water.
 Nothing feeds the soul like a great meal.
 Treat yourself to your favorite restaurant out on the town or prepare a virtual feast at home if you enjoy cooking.
 It is ok to do this with friends and/or family if you desire.
 Personally, my first feel good meal I like to do alone so that I can immerse myself in every morsel of deliciousness I am putting in my mouth.
 It centers me, keeps me present, conscious and observant of my goal.

 7. Reclaim your uniqueness

 Quiet your mind.
 We know when our magic is flowing: Everything we see, feel, smell and taste is amazing, exciting and beautiful, we feel energized and life feels balanced and bright.
 We feel connected to others and ourselves.
 Nothing brings you back into balance and calms your tweaked nervous system and stressed-out mind better than a great meditation.

 8. Communicate, appreciate and validate

 Return to a mindful state of being and love Reclaim your uniqueness.
 Take a moment, right now, close your eyes, take a deep breath and appreciate something about yourself.
 Let the warmth of self-love envelop you.
 Have positive and uplifting talks with friends and relatives.
 Appreciate all the wonderful things you have, especially the people in your life that are always there for you.
 Validate them and what they bring to your life.
-Be grateful and always do something daily to serve others and pay it forward.
+Be grateful and always do something daily to change your life, serve others and pay it forward.